Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect: Introduction: the model and its configuration space

-As we will see in the paper, the parameter $\rho$ defined in \eqref{eq:defrho}, which describes the relative size between particle and hard sphere radii, plays an important role in the study of this two-size model.
+As we will see in the paper, the relative size $\rho$ between particle and hard sphere radii, defined in \eqref{eq:defrho}, plays an important role in the study of this two-size model.

 \bigbreak Our aim here is to present and study a dynamical version of the AO-model and its depletion feature.
-We first construct, in Section \ref{sect_dyninfinie}, an infinite-dimensional random diffusion dynamics whose reversible (i.e., equilibrium) measure is the AO-Model for $n$ hard spheres in a bath of infinitely many particles.
-Section \ref{sec:depletion} is devoted to the study of the projection of this two-type equilibrium measure onto the subsystem of hard spheres.
+We first construct, in Section \ref{sect_dyninfinie}, infinite-dimensional random diffusion dynamics whose reversible (i.e., equilibrium) measure is the AO-Model for $n$ hard spheres in a bath of infinitely many particles.
+Section \ref{sec:depletion} is devoted to the study of the projection of this two-type reversible measure onto the subsystem of hard spheres.
 We first notice how it induces a new attractive interaction (in the sense of Statistical Mechanics) between the hard spheres, called depletion interaction.
 This new term is induced by the hidden presence of the particle bath and is proportional to the volume of the depletion shells around the hard spheres, see Proposition \ref{prop:tracemesureequ}.
 Detailed computations and geometric comments in particular cases are then presented.
 Moreover, a gradient random dynamics associated to this measure is proposed in Section \ref{sec:dep_dynamics}.
 In Section \ref{sec:packing}, we consider the asymptotic regime corresponding to the system of $n$ spheres in a bath with a very high density of particles.
-The depletion interaction thus dominates the system to the extent that the equilibrium measure concentrates on $n$-hard-sphere configurations in $\R^d$ which maximise their contact number.
+The depletion interaction thus dominates the system to the extent that the reversible measure concentrates on $n$ hard sphere configurations in $\R^d$ which maximise their contact number.
 In this way, we obtain a constructive random dynamical approach via gradient diffusions to the difficult problem of optimal sphere packing for any number $n$ of spheres and in any dimension $d$.

-In order to get an understanding for the behaviour of the two-type dynamics of Section \ref{sect_dyninfinie}, as well as of the gradient random dynamics with depletion studied in Section \ref{sec:dep_dynamics}, we decided to write a Python code to generate some simulations.
+In order to get an understanding for the behaviour of the two-type dynamics of Section \ref{sect_dyninfinie}, as well as of the gradient random dynamics with depletion studied in Section \ref{sec:dep_dynamics}, we decided to write code for simulations.
 The link to the GitLab page is provided in Section \ref{AppendixSimulations}, along with a short presentation of the animations one can find there.